DaintyJet/VChat_Heap_Defense/README.md

     <img src="Images/SAV4.png">

    * If we see the *evilcode* output, we should observe the results of validating the heap chunk associated with `v_allocs[0]` is *invalid* as we have overwritten it's metadata. **But No Exception was Raised**.
-6) If we attach this program to WinDBG and use the `wt` command to trace the execution of the call to `ValidateHeap(...)` for the validation of a single heap chunk less calls than before as we are only validating a single heap chunk.
+6) If we attach this program to WinDBG and use the `wt` command to trace the execution of the call to `ValidateHeap(...)` to validate a single heap chunk, we can see fewer calls than before, as we are only validating a single heap chunk.

     ```
     5     0 [  5]           ntdll!RtlRaiseException